-- · identification and licensing of enzyme targets;
+- identification and licensing of enzyme targets;

 - drug discovery;

 - structure-based design of drug candidates;

-- · small-scale synthesis of compounds;
+- small-scale synthesis of compounds;

 - conducting preclinical studies and clinical trials;

-- · recruiting our scientific and management personnel;
+- recruiting our scientific and management personnel;

 - establishing laboratory facilities; and

-- · raising capital.
+- raising capital.

 Our revenues have generally been limited to license fees, milestone payments, interest income, and collaboration research and development fees.
 The Company recognizes revenue in accordance with SEC Staff Accounting Bulletin No. 104, Revenue Recognition ("SAB No. 104").
-Research and development revenue on costreimbursement agreements is recognized as expenses are incurred, up to contractual limits.
+Research and development revenue on cost-reimbursement agreements is recognized as expenses are incurred, up to contractual limits.
 Research and development fees, license fees and milestone payments are recognized as revenue when the earnings process is complete, the Company has no further continuing performance obligations and has completed its performance under the terms of the agreement, in accordance with SAB No. 104.
-License fees and milestone payments received under licensing agreements that are related to future performance are deferred and taken into income as earned over the estimated drug development period.
+License fees and milestone payments received under licensing agreements that are related to future performance are deferred and recognized as earned over the estimated drug development period.
 The Company has not received any revenues or royalties from the sale of licensed pharmaceutical products.
 It could be several years, if ever, before we will recognize significant revenue from royalties received pursuant to our license agreements or revenue directly from product sales.
 Future revenues, if any, are likely to fluctuate substantially from quarter to quarter.

 We have incurred operating losses since our inception.
-Our accumulated deficit at March 31, 2004 was \$110.1 million.
+Our accumulated deficit at March 31, 2005 was \$131.4 million.
 We will require substantial expenditures relating to the development of our current and future drug candidates.
-During the three years ended December 31, 2003, we spent 34.1% of our research and development expenses on contract research and development, including:
+During the three years ended December 31, 2004, we spent 45.5% of our research and development expenses on contract research and development, including:

-- · payments to consultants; - funding of research at academic institutions; - · large scale synthesis of compounds; - preclinical studies; - engaging investigators to conduct clinical trials; - hiring contract research organizations to monitor and gather data on clinical trials; and

-· using statisticians to evaluate the results of clinical trials.
+- payments to consultants; - funding of research at academic institutions; - large scale synthesis and formulation of compounds; - preclinical studies; - engaging investigators to conduct clinical trials; - hiring contract research organizations for regulatory and clinical functions; and - using statisticians to evaluate the results of clinical trials.

 The above expenditures for contract research and development for our current and future drug candidates will vary from quarter-to-quarter depending on the status of our research and development projects.
-For example, during the first quarter of 2004, we entered a Phase II trial for our lead drug candidate, BCX-1777.
-As this trial progresses and additional clinical sites and patients are added, our costs for clinical studies will increase significantly.
-In addition, the costs associated with the manufacturing of BCX-1777 will increase as we scale up to the larger production runs required for the clinical development of BCX-1777.
+For example, during the first quarter of 2004, we entered a Phase II trial for our lead drug candidate, FodosineTM ("forodesine hydrochloride", or "BCX-1777"), an inhibitor of purine nucleoside phosphorylase.
+In addition, during the fourth quarter of 2004, we initiated a Phase I trial for FodosineTM in cutaneous T-cell lymphoma ("CTCL") and a Phase I trial with BCX-4208 in healthy volunteers.
+As these trials progress and additional trials are started in other indications, our costs for clinical studies will increase significantly.
+In addition, the costs associated with the manufacturing of FodosineTM and BCX-4208 will increase as we scale up to the larger production runs required for both clinical development and additional toxicology studies.

-Changes in our existing and future research and development and collaborative relationships will also impact the status of our research and development projects.
+Changes in our existing and future research and development and collaborative relationships also will impact the status of our research and development projects.
 Although we may, in some cases, be able to control the timing of development expenses, in part by accelerating or decelerating certain of these costs, many of these costs will be incurred irrespective of whether we are able to discover drug candidates or obtain collaborative partners for commercialization.
 As a result, we believe that quarter-to-quarter comparisons of our financial results are not necessarily meaningful and should not be relied upon as an indication of future performance.
 If we fail to meet the research, clinical and financial expectations of securities analysts and investors, it could have a material adverse effect on the price of our common stock.